sneakernets/DMXOPN2/README.md

 Every Roland SC-55 drumkit

-SFXs - work started, don't expect miracles
+SFXs - done ... not really to be honest.

 SC-88Pro/XG/GM2 support is planned.